Court Rules

 Judge Robert KirschdnjCRITICAL

-Source text: before bringing a motion to dismiss, motion for a more definite statement, motion to remand, motion for change of venue, or motion for a judgment on the pleadings, a party must submit a letter, not to exceed three (3) single-spaced pages, requesting a pre-motion conference.
+Source text: In an effort to resolve cases expeditiously, before bringing a motion to dismiss, motion for a more definite statement, motion to remand, motion for change of venue, motion to compel arbitration, or motion for a judgment on the pleadings, a party must submit a letter, not to exceed three (3) single-spaced pages, requesting a pre-motion conference.
+The letter must set forth the basis for the anticipated motion and include citations to relevant authority.
+Affidavits and exhibits are not permitted unless directed by the Court.
+A proffer by the attorney, however, of the content of any such affidavit(s) and/or exhibit(s) shall suffice.

 Judge Robert KirschdnjCRITICAL